UMR-CNRM/EPyGrAM/epygram/doc_sphinx/source/site/vgrid.rst

 .. automodule:: vgrid.standard_atmosphere

-.. autofunction:: pressure_at
+.. autofunction:: vgrid.standard_atmosphere.pressure_at
-.. autofunction:: altitude_at
+.. autofunction:: vgrid.standard_atmosphere.altitude_at

 It uses underlying Fortran routines that may need to be recompiled (to .so) platform-wise.
 Sources and Makefile are provided in the sub-directory